abhishekSarodaya/AL_LAB/README.md

 ### 7️⃣ Feature Extraction & Analysis for NLP 🔬
 - Engineered features from text and analyzed word embeddings/statistics.

-### 8️⃣ Spam Filter Using NLP 📩
+### 8️⃣ Sentiment Analysis Using NLP 📩
-- Built a Naïve Bayes classifier for detecting spam vs ham messages.
+- Do sentiment analysis on candidate data using NLP techniques.

 ### 9️⃣ Robot Traversal Problem 🤖
 - Implemented Perceptron models for robotic movement across categorized paths.